aimeos/aimeos-symfony/README.md

             form_login:
                 login_path: /admin
                 check_path: /admin_check
+        aimeos_myaccount:
+            pattern: ^/myaccount
+            provider: aimeos_customer
+            http_basic:
+                realm: "MyAccount"
         main:
             anonymous: ~

     access_control:
         - { path: ^/(extadm|jqadm|jsonadm), roles: ROLE_ADMIN }
+        - { path: ^/myaccount, roles: ROLE_USER }
 ```

+**Caution:** The order of the configuration settings in this file is important!
+If you place the `in_memory` or `main` section before the Aimeos related sections,
+authentication will fail!

 These settings will protect the ```/extadm``` (ExtJS), the ```/jqadm``` (JQuery+Bootstrap)
 and ```/jsonadm``` (JSON API) URLs from unauthorized access from someone without